leohuang2013/pyannote-audio_speaker-diarization_cpp/README.md

 Convert pyannote-audio's speaker diarization pipeline to C++.

-**Note**: this project is more like a experiement, not product ready.
-More optimization work needs to be done to integrate it to product, such as performance.
+**Note**: this project is more like an experiement, not product ready in terms of performance.

 Whole pipeline is splitted into 3 stages,
 - segment